deansher/aider/design_docs/restructure_prompts/plan_restructure_prompts.md

   - Supporting material organized as simple XML.
   - The user's message.
 - Drop the `<SYSTEM>` markers we currently use.
+- Improve clarity of prompt contents.
+- Improve the overall flow of prompts and content across the chat message sequence, to make it easier for the model to understand what is going on.

-## Current Prompt Material Inventory
+## Inventory of Current Prompt Material

 ### System Messages in base_prompts.py